couchbaselabs/OpenID_connect_tutorial/README.md

 ## Sync gateway configuration file
-A example of the Sync gateway configuration file using OpenID Connect option can be found in the folder SG_sync_file.
+An example of the Sync gateway configuration file using OpenID Connect option can be found in the folder SG_sync_file.
 The default 'travel-sample' bucket will be used for this tutorial.

 Note (for me) : TO BE CHANGED to a new lighter bucket (called "stime").
 Provide some data samples to populate this new bucket.